Elina Svitolina: Career

-Early career
+The beginnings

 Yulian Svitolin began full time coaching career in 2003 as a head coach of his younger sister, Elina Svitolina.

 Yulian Svitolin worked with Elina for 5 years.
 She was 14 years old at that time and made a tremendous improvement and break through at the age of 15 by winning the Grand Slam, Roland Garros.
 Svitolina's greatest achievement as a junior was winning the French Open girls event in 2010, beating Tunisian Ons Jabeur in the final.
 She reached her first professional singles final at the $25k tournament in Kharkiv in May 2010.
 She also reached the final of the girls' singles event at the 2012 Wimbledon Championships, where she lost to Eugenie Bouchard.

 Svitolina made her WTA Tour main-draw debut at the 2012 Baku Cup.
 She qualified for the US Open and was defeated in the first round by 12th seed and eventual quarterfinalist Ana Ivanovic.
 She won the WTA 125 Royal Indian Open title in Pune, defeating Andreja Klepač, Rutuja Bhosale, Luksika Kumkhum, former top-10 player Andrea Petkovic, and Japanese veteran Kimiko Date-Krumm in the final.

 2013: WTA Tour title

-Svitolina gained direct entry into the Australian Open, where she was defeated by fifth seed Angelique Kerber in the first round.
+Svitolina gained direct entry into the 2013 Australian Open, where she was defeated by fifth seed Angelique Kerber in the first round.
 She won her first WTA title at the Baku Cup by beating Shahar Pe'er; in doing so, Svitolina became the first teenager to win a WTA tournament since February 2012.
 The victory led to a jump of 32 spots in the WTA rankings, landing her at No. 49 on 29 July 2013.

 2014: Ascent, second career title

-At the Australian Open, Svitolina defeated two-time Grand Slam champion and three-time Australian Open quarterfinalist Svetlana Kuznetsova in the opening round in straight sets.
+At the 2014 Australian Open, Svitolina defeated two-time Grand Slam champion and three-time Australian Open quarterfinalist Svetlana Kuznetsova in the opening round in straight sets.
 She went on to reach the third round, losing to Sloane Stephens in straight sets.

 After defending her Baku Cup title by beating Bojana Jovanovski in the final, Svitolina played at the Western & Southern Open where she recorded the first top-ten victory of her career, defeating recently crowned Wimbledon champion Petra Kvitová in the second round.
 She proceeded to reach her first quarterfinal at Premier-5 level, eventually losing to Ana Ivanovic in straight sets.

 Svitolina reached her first Premier-5 semifinal in the first edition of the WTA tournament in Wuhan, defeating Camila Giorgi, Sabine Lisicki, Garbiñe Muguruza via walkover, and Angelique Kerber before losing to Petra Kvitová in the semifinals.